 The Center for Austrian Studies, working in cooperation with the University of Minnesota and other individuals and institutions, has been instrumental in helping to provide students from Minnesota and North America with support in terms of both funding opportunities and opportunities to study in Europe.
 In addition, the Austrian government and universities have made it possible for European students to come to Minnesota and take advantage of the University's unique educational activities.

 Summer Research Grants in Austrian/Central European Studies

-We regularly offer Summer Research Grant funding intended to provide financial support to currently enrolled University of Minnesota graduate students in order to further their progress towards the degree.
+We regularly offer Summer Research Grant funding intended to provide financial support to currently enrolled University of Minnesota graduate students in order to further their progress toward the degree.

 Voices of Vienna Scholarship

-During the academic year and the summer, the Center for Austrian Studies regularly hires two graduate students as research assistants to work on its major projects and publications
+During the academic year and sometimes the summer, the Center for Austrian Studies regularly hires graduate students or two as research assistants to work on its major projects and publications.

 Teaching Assistant Exchange

-The University of Minnesota and the University of Salzburg have an exchange agreement at the teaching assistant level.
-In every second year, a graduate student from each institution crosses the Atlantic to do research and teach courses in his or her native language.
+The University of Minnesota and the University of Salzburg have historically had an exchange agreement at the teaching assistant level.
+In every second year, a graduate student from each institution crosses the Atlantic to do research and teach courses in his or her native language